CoopCollective/coopcollective.github.io/index.md

 ---
 layout: home
-paginate: true
+paginate: false
 alt_title: "Coop Collective"
 sub_title: "Your home for all Chicken Derby news"
 image: /assets/images/Coop_Collective_Hero.jpg
 introduction: |
   Coop Collective is a group of individuals bringing you the very best in Chicken Derby News.
-Subscrine to updates on our youtube channel so you don't miss a thing!
+Subscribe to updates on our youtube channel so you don't miss a thing!

   - Free Giveaways
   - Discord Discussion TLDR